Big (and Not So Big) Changes Coming to a FAFSA Near You

 Recently, Congress voted to update the form, in no small part due to the difficulties that families have faced during the COVID-19 pandemic.

-While the changes won’t take effect until 2023, any student currently applying to college, and many now enrolled, will eventually complete the new FAFSA.
+While the changes won’t take effect until the 2024 – 2025 school term, any student currently applying to college, and many now enrolled, will eventually complete the new FAFSA.

 Updated FAFSA’s Basic Changes